HewlettPackard/oneview-python/README.md

 For more details on the Installation , Configuration , Logging , Troubleshooting refer to [WIKI# Installation & Configuration section](https://github.com/HewlettPackard/oneview-python/wiki#installation).

+### HPE Synergy Image Streamer

+From Release 8.1, Image streamer is no longer supported.

 ## Getting Help